MattCoak-Research/SquidLab/README.md

 <img width="369" height="240" alt="image" src="https://github.com/user-attachments/assets/6e318fe6-8550-4c52-85bb-dba7cfc64cfd" />

 Alternatively, download the [toolbox file](Release/Toolbox/SquidLab.mltbx) and run it (will open MATLAB).

 After either installation, type 'SquidLab;' in the MATLAB command window and hit enter to run.
 Note that Toolbox installation essentially just copies the source code to a local folder managed by MATLAB; this can be viewed and edited by choosing 'Add-Ons -> Manage Add-Ons', finding SquidLab, expanding the ... button and browsing files.
 This means the Toolbox version can be edited and extended by the user, open source.
 The manual explains how new plugins and importers can be created.

 #### Source code download

+> [!TIP]
-Note that Toolbox installation essentially does this, as noted above.
+> Note that Toolbox installation essentially does this, as noted above.

 To install, download the source code above, add to your MATLAB path then type 'SquidLab;' in the MATLAB command window and hit enter (manual has more details).

 - - - -